Formal attire is an outfit that matches a certain dress code’s needs, appropriate for a particular formal occasion.

 It’s always better to be dressed up than underdressed.
 The same rule of thumb applies when no dress code is suggested at all.

 Just in case you become famous or presidential, you should know how to dress for a prestigious white tie evening.
 White tie dress codes are used for state dinners, galas, charity balls, and elite evening weddings.

-It’s definitely the most formal attire of Western culture.
+It’s definitely the most formal attire in Western culture.
 Also called a full evening dress, a white tie dress suit is the epitome of formality.
-It abides by strict rules, and it’s reserved for the most notable evening events.
+It abides by strict rules and is reserved for the most notable evening events.